How to limit bandwidth with Nginx

 % docker-compose down

-Once you have confirmed that error handling is working correctly and has been aborted, leave Nginx stopped and reconnect from the application.
+Once you have confirmed that error handling is working correctly and has been aborted, leave Nginx stopped and reconnect the application.
 You can also confirm that error handling works correctly when the server is not running.

 Error handling when a file does not exist